dprof/rnn_wgan/README.md

-Enhancements to RNn WGAN for cs224n
+Enhancements to RNN WGAN for cs224n